-On the Brecon Beacons and South Downs Beanos, we go for a slightly shorter ride on the final day, returning to the venue in the late afternoon for tea and cake (of course).
+On the Shropshire Beano, we go for a slightly shorter ride on the final day, returning to the venue in the late afternoon for tea and cake (of course).
 After that you can shower and change before heading for home.

-On the week-long Snowdonia Beano, after the final day's riding we have dinner and stay overnight, leaving after breakfast the following morning.
+On the Cotswold Beano and the week-long Snowdonia Beano, after the last day's riding we have dinner and stay a final night, leaving after breakfast the following morning.

 Will I be fit enough?

 You do not have to be super fit.
 As long as you can cycle at least 30 miles in a day without falling apart you will enjoy a Beano.
 Cycling with other people gives you energy – it's easy to forget the miles when you are busy chatting and enjoying the views.
 We have lots of breaks en-route so you can have a rest from cycling.
 The beauty of cycling with a group is that there is always somebody else who cycles at the same pace as you.

 Staying at just one venue for the holiday means that our routes are flexible.
 Our rides are roughly circular and return to the same venue each day.
 We usually have a moderate main route of between 30 and 40 miles a day depending upon terrain, with short cuts and longer detours available.

 I am an experienced cyclist, will the routes be long enough for me?